 EXTRA VIRGIN CERTIFICATION

 The process of extra virgin certification is not a complicated one.
 First, you should have your oil tested chemically to determine if it meets current standards for extra virgin status, including levels of free fatty acids and peroxide, and UV light absorbency.
 You may also want to have your oil tested for its level of polyphenols (anti-oxidants) as consumers have a growing interest in this number.
-You can find a lab on our Testing Laboratories page.

 As this business continues to grow and pending programs are implemented by organizations like the USDA and UC Davis, we will keep you posted.